Road Safety Manual - World Road Association (PIARC)

 PIARC (2012), in its National Road Safety Policies and Plans Report, notes that best practice in target setting is represented by government commitment to a long-term goal of zero fatalities with strong interim targets that establish the path to success.
 Adoption of a long-term Safe System approach is identified good practice for managing for results and is supported by other key international road safety stakeholder organisations as outlined in Road Safety Management.
 Following the request of the United Nations General Assembly, on November 22, 2017, member states reached consensus on 12 global road safety performance targets.
 For more information see Developing Global Road Safety Targets.
 There is an increasing number of countries that have adopted a “Towards Zero” or fatal and serious injury elimination goal — the aspiration underpinning the Safe System approach.
 This long-term commitment to elimination of road crash fatalities and serious injuries at the highest level of government will influence and support road safety management and road safety policy in a jurisdiction and will be clearly reflected in the proposals described in a strategy and action plan to achieve ambitious interim targets.
 The following case study from the United States of America, discusses the Minnesota's Towards Zero Deaths initiative.

 The safe system approach often requires road agencies to rethink their approach to how projects and programmes are implemented.
 It is important to begin with some understanding of the how the system is currently operating through objective performance measurement.
-The first case study discusses the Road Safety Manual which was developed to help the practitioner on the Safe Systems journey.
-Some nations have also started journey through the "Star Rating" system developed as part of iRAP.
+The first case study discusses the Road Safety Manual which was developed to help the practitioner on the Safe System journey.
+Some nations have also started the journey through the "Star Rating" system developed as part of iRAP.
 This is shown in the second case study.

 Brussels, Belgium (Source: J. Milton)